 Am off to Frank Capra Science films, for whatever that adds to the equation.
-After five or six nights of Capra at the Pack, I think now of “capra-esque” as a back-handed compliment, thanks to David Thomson. we here highly resolve that these dead shall not have died in vain—that this nation, under God, shall have a new birth of freedom—and that government of the people, by the people, for the people, shall not perish from the earth.
+After five or six nights of Capra at the Pack, I think now of “capra-esque” as a back-handed compliment, thanks to David Thomson.

 Here is link to Weekly on what was this topic: